YourRoots by Genomelink

 Children(s): Albinia Cecil

-The story of Edward Cecil began in 1571 in Stamford, Northamptonshire, , England.
+Edward Cecil was born in 1571 in Stamford, Northamptonshire, , England, the child of Sir Thomas Earl Of Exeter Baron Of Burghley Cecil And Dorothy Neville.
 Edward Cecil married Theodosia Noel, and had children including Albinia Cecil.
 Edward Cecil passed away in 1638 in London, Middlesex, , England.

 Find more search results for Edward Cecil